Water Temperature of the Jackson River in Apalachicola, FL

 Minor Periods

-* WHAT...Dangerous rip currents expected. * WHERE...Gulf County Beaches. * WHEN...Through this afternoon. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.
+* WHAT...Dangerous rip currents expected. * WHERE...Franklin County Beaches. * WHEN...From 7 AM EST this morning through late Monday night. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.

 Swim near a lifeguard.
 If caught in a rip current, relax and float.
 Don't swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help.